neontribe/www/src/data/blog/neontribe-joins-dxw.md

 author_twitter: null
 ---

-## Neontribe joins dxw in a move that will strengthen both agencies digital offers to third sector and public good organisations
+## Neontribe joins dxw in a move that will strengthen both agencies’ digital offers to third sector and public good organisations

-11 January 2023 – dxw, an employee-owned digital agency that designs, builds and runs digital public services today announces that Neontribe has joined the dxw family.
+11 January 2023 – [dxw](https://www.dxw.com/), an employee-owned digital agency that designs, builds and runs digital public services today announces that [Neontribe](https://www.neontribe.co.uk/) has joined the dxw family.

 Neontribe is a digital agency with 15 years of expertise in the third sector and, like dxw, is committed to delivering digital services that make a difference.
-Having developed a successful partnership and working together on projects including the recent creation of a new user-centred website for The Judiciary, the time was right for Neontribe to join dxw.
+Having developed a successful partnership and worked together on projects including the recent creation of a new user-centred website for The Judiciary, the time was right for Neontribe to join dxw.

 As agencies with aligned values, similar ways of working and a shared commitment to their people, this transition unlocks new opportunities to reach organisations working for public good.
 In coming together, dxw and Neontribe will share expertise and resources to increase their impact and deliver more digital services that improve lives.